0042809/0042809/README.md

 - 👋 Hi, I’m Rakhimbek Usmonov
 - 👀 I’m interested in making programs by using Java and learning languages
-- 🌱 I’m currently learning in IIAU (International Islamic Academy in Uzbekistan)
+- 🌱 I’m studying in IIAU (International Islamic Academy in Uzbekistan)
 - 💞️ I’m looking to collaborate on create new programs
 - 📫 How to reach me in my Email- usmonovrakhimbek@gmail.com